jorbDehmel/colloid-tracking/docs/project_overview.md

 # Project Overview

-This repository contains code for the filtering of data surrounding the motion of Colloids, given that the data has been extracted via ImageJ and TrackMate.
+This repository contains code for the filtering of data surrounding the motion of Colloids, given that the data has been extracted via ImageJ and Speckle TrackerJ.
 These files aim to provide accurate filtering, as well as reasonable automation.

 This document outlines each of the included files, how to use them, and what they do.
 All code herein uses Python type hinting, which may be unfamiliar.
 If code modification is needed and this is unfamiliar, refer [here](https://docs.python.org/3/library/typing.html) (or contact me at jedehmel@mavs.coloradomesa.edu).